bulandpradhan98-dev/Lisbon-accidents-dashboard/README.md

 # Lisbon-accidents-dashboard
-Tools and Techniques for Geospatial ML
+Tools and Techniques for Geospatial ML Capstone Project